Generative PointNet: Deep Energy-Based Learning on Unordered Point Sets for 3D Generation, Reconstruction and Classification: Experiments

 \subsection{Synthesis}

-We evaluate our model on generating 3D point clouds.
-We first create a point cloud dataset by sampling points uniformly from the mesh surface of all categories of objects in the ShapeNet dataset, and then normalize all points to have zero-mean and unit variance per axis.
+We evaluate our model for 3D point cloud synthesis on the ModelNet10, a 10-category subset of ModelNet \cite{wu20153d} which is commonly used as a benchmark for 3D object analysis.
+We first create a point cloud dataset by sampling points uniformly from the mesh surface of each object in the ModelNet10 dataset, and then scale them into a range of [-1,1].
 We train one single model for each category of point clouds.
-The number of training examples in each category ranges from 100 to 700.
-Each point cloud contains 1,024 points.
+The number of training examples in each category ranges from 100 to 900.
+Each point cloud contains 2,048 points.

-The network structure of the energy function is visualized in Figure \ref{fig:structure}.
-It first encodes each 3-dimensional point coordinate in Euclidean space to a 1024-dimensional point feature by multilayer perceptron (MLP), then uses an average pooling layer to aggregate information from all the points to a single 1024-dimensional global point cloud feature, and maps it to an energy by another multilayer perceptron.
-The energy function is permutation\-invariant because the MLP for point encoding is shared by all unordered points and the output of the average pooling layer, followed by an MLP, serves as a symmetric function that is unaffected by the input order.
-All these components can be easily implemented by a bottom-up deep neural network, where the point encoder $h$ is a 5-layer MLP with output dimensions 64, 64, 64, 128 and 1024 at each layer respectively and the symmetric function $g$ is an average pooling followed by a 5-layer MLP with output dimensions 512, 256, 40 and 1.
-We use BatchNorm and ReLU operations in all layers in $h$, but only ReLU operation in all layers in $g$
+The network structure of the scoring function $f_{\theta}(X)$ is visualized in Figure \ref{fig:structure}.
+It first encodes each 3-dimensional point coordinate in Euclidean space to a 1,024-dimensional point feature by an MLP, then uses an average pooling layer to aggregate information from all the points to a single 1,024-dimensional global point cloud feature, and maps it to the score by another MLP.
+The scoring function is input-permutation-invariant because the MLP for point encoding is shared by all unordered points and also the output of the symmetric function, which is an average pooling layer followed by an MLP, is not affected by the point feeding order.

-To quantitatively evaluate the performance of generative models, we adopt the following three metrics that are also used in \cite{achlioptas2018learning,yang2019pointflow}: